 Source: Know your meme

-This is a generic name for any malicious code created by a hacker in order to gain access to the corporate network, steal and destroy information or devices.
-Unlike ransomware which retains information until the ransom is paid, the malware is not intended to bargain with the victim, but to permanently destroy files or steal them for financial or ideological motives.
+This is a generic name for any malicious code created by a hacker to gain access to the corporate network and steal and destroy information or devices.
+Unlike ransomware which retains information until the ransom is paid, the malware is not intended to bargain with the victim but to permanently destroy files or steal them for financial or ideological motives.
 Malware-affected systems will often run slower, send requests randomly, reboot irregularly, and begin actions without user permission.

 Although included under the software category, it is important to note that most of the malware is downloaded to a computer by unaware users.
 Logging on to unsafe sites, falling for phishing messages, and connecting to infected devices are the most common ways to download the software, so user behavior is critical in this case.
 The outcome of malware for Small and medium-sized businesses can be devastating, as the destruction of the devices can entail huge financial costs, or give hackers access to data that endangers the company’s customers.